htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 use :macro:`SLOT_WEIGHT` to assess the user usage that will affect user priority by the number of cores allocated.
-Note that the only attributes valid within the :ndex:`SLOT_WEIGHT` expression are Cpus, Memory, and disk.
+Note that the only attributes valid within the :macro:`SLOT_WEIGHT` expression are Cpus, Memory, and disk.
 This must the set to the same value on all machines in the pool.

 .. code-block:: text